Health Indicator Report of Cancer screening - colorectal, adults (50-75)

 Data Interpretation IssuesThe survey is conducted using scientific telephone survey methods.
 Both cell phones and land lines are included.
 Excluded are adults living in group quarters with a central phone system such as college dormitories, nursing homes, military barracks, and prisons.
 Results have been weighted to the adult population by age, gender, race, education, marital status, home ownership, telephone source (landline versus cell phone), and county of residence.

 DefinitionPercent of adults (aged 50-75 years) who have been screened for colorectal cancer in accordance with the US Preventive Services Task Force's guidelines: (1) annual fecal occult blood test (FOBT) or fecal immunochemical test (FIT); (2) colonoscopy every 10 years; or (3) sigmoidoscopy every 5 years with FOBT every 3 years.

-NumeratorNumber of respondents aged 50-75 years who have been screened for colorectal cancer in accordance with the US Preventive Services Task Force's guidelines.
+NumeratorNumber of adults aged 50-75 years who have been screened for colorectal cancer in accordance with the US Preventive Services Task Force's guidelines.

-DenominatorNumber of respondents aged 50-75 years whose colorectal cancer screening status can be determined (excludes unknowns and refusals).
+DenominatorNumber of adults aged 50-75 years whose colorectal cancer screening status can be determined (excludes unknowns and refusals).

 Page Content Updated On 01/20/2019, Published on 09/14/2020